South West Coast Path: North Devon

 After rounding Widmouth Head, the path passes 'The Coastguard Cottages' in Hele Bay and enters the seaside resort of Ilfracombe, with its small harbour, surrounded by cliffs.
-A seasonal foot passenger ferry service runs from the harbour to Lundy Island, and the Balmoral, the Waverley and pleasure boats ply to Porthcawl near Swansea.
-From Ilfracombe to Bideford the Tarka Trail coincides with the South West Coast Path.
+A seasonal foot passenger ferry service runs from the harbour to Lundy Island. the Balmoral, the Waverley and pleasure boats ply to Porthcawl, near Swansea.
+From Ilfracombe to Bideford, the Tarka Trail coincides with the South West Coast Path.

-The path leaves Ilfracombe through The Torrs and follows the cliff top past several small bays including Lee Bay before passing Bull Point and the Bull Point Lighthouse, into Rackham Bay.
-It then rounds Morte Point, passing the nearby village of Mortehoe before turning south to enter the long sandy Morte Bay which includes Woolacombe and Putsborough.
-Baggy Point divides Morte Bay from Croyde Bay, and the surfing mecca of Croyde and then the much larger Barnstaple or Bideford Bay, which forms part of the North Devon Coast Area of Outstanding Natural Beauty.
+The path leaves Ilfracombe through The Torrs and follows the cliff top past several small bays, including Lee Bay, before passing Bull Point and the Bull Point Lighthouse, into Rackham Bay.
+It then rounds Morte Point, passing the nearby village of Mortehoe, before turning south to enter the long sandy Morte Bay, which includes Woolacombe and Putsborough.
+Baggy Point divides Morte Bay from Croyde Bay, and the surfing mecca of Croyde, and then the much larger Barnstaple or Bideford Bay, which forms part of the North Devon Coast Area of Outstanding Natural Beauty.
 The wide expanse of Saunton Sands, which takes its name from Saunton, merges into the Braunton Burrows Site of Special Scientific Interest, the largest sand dune system (psammosere) in England and a UNESCO Biosphere Reserve.
 It is particularly important ecologically because it includes the complete successional range of dune plant communities, with over 400 vascular plant species.
 The short turf communities are very rich in lichens and herbs, and the dune slacks are also rich.
 The many rare plants and animals include 14 with UK Biodiversity Action Plans.